ttreeagency/JsonApi/Documentation/basics/adapters.md

 #### Belongs-To

-The JSON API `belongsTo` relation can be used for an Eloquent `belongsTo` or `morphTo` relation.
+The JSON API `belongsTo` relation can be used for an Doctrine `belongsTo` or `morphTo` relation.
 The relation is defined in your adapter as follows:

 ```php